 In January 1882 the Brynmawr and Abertillery Gas and Water Company had notice that the Abertillery Local Board intended to purchase the Gas Works at Abertillery.

 The State of the Water Supply.

-On Thursday 7th November 1889 the Local Board met at the Board Offices, Abertillery, Mr H. J. Phillips, presided, the following members attended – Mr G. B. Hammond; Mr Clark; Mr Dawson; Mr Thomas Robins; Mr J. T. Williams; Mr J. Gregory; Mr J. A. Shepard (Clerk); Dr Williams (Medical Officer) and Mr James McBean (Surveyor): The Board were alerted by Dr Williams the Medical Officer, to the fact that the water from the No1 Reservoir was contaminated, it was being fed by a stream fetid with manure deposited by cattle and sheep with evidence of human excrement.
+On Thursday 7th November 1889 the Abertillery Local Board met at the Board Offices, Abertillery, Mr H. J. Phillips, presided, the following members attended – Mr G. B. Hammond; Mr Clark; Mr Dawson; Mr Thomas Robins; Mr J. T. Williams; Mr J. Gregory; Mr J. A. Shepard (Clerk); Dr Williams (Medical Officer) and Mr James McBean (Surveyor): The board were alerted by Dr Williams the medical officer, to the fact that the water from the No1 Reservoir was contaminated, it was being fed by a stream fetid with manure deposited by cattle and sheep with evidence of human excrement.
 Fowl had also built nests behind the cistern.
-To combat this contamination the Local Board said that one central reservoir was needed and water piped to each reservoir from there.
+To combat this contamination the local board said that one central reservoir was needed and water piped to each reservoir from there.